EPUB vs PDF in 2026: Which Ebook Format Is Better?

 Going the other way — EPUB to PDF — works better since EPUB has proper structure that can be rendered to fixed pages.
 Calibre does a decent job of this.

 The best move: grab the right format upfront.
 If a book is available in both, take the EPUB for screen reading and only grab the PDF if you need to print it.
+And if you’re stuck with a MOBI or AZW file from Kindle, see our guide to reading MOBI and AZW files on Mac.

 The Bottom Line